mekowalski/todo-mvc/NOTES.md

 -Does it impact my DB?
 -Does it impact my URLs? '/lists/1'

+# Step 3: Add Items to a List

 Believe there are 5 total TodoMVC stages to complete 1.Assets and Managin Lists
 2.Lists have Items